ytag3/ytag3.github.io/index.md

 A companion Python tool that will receive the video stream over UART and display it in real-time on a PC.

 **Goals:**
-- Build a Python script with `pyserial` for cross-platform serial communication and frame rendering
+- Build a Python script for cross-platform serial communication and frame rendering
 - Reconstruct and display video frames from the incoming UART stream
 - Log frame stats for testing and debugging